 A combination of fibrous material coated in a steel casing.
-They are capable of dealing with temperatures up to 2000 degrees Farenheit, and are easily compressed, making them ideal for sealing very uneven surfaces such as exhaust manifolds.
+They are capable of dealing with temperatures up to 2000 degrees Fahrenheit, and are easily compressed, making them ideal for sealing very uneven surfaces such as exhaust manifolds.

 As well as the gaskets that fit in between engine components, the bolts that hold everything in place are also a critical part of a high-performance engine.
 What’s more, they are probably the most overlooked and underrated areas of a performance engine build.

 It’s all well and good fitting performance engine components which allow you to extract more power and revs, but it all becomes worthless if the nuts and bolts that hold everything together fail.